 Where an incident, or near miss, with potentially serious consequences does occur during the erection or dismantling process, when performed in accordance with the manufacturer’s instructions, the crane manufacturer should be advised in the interests of preventing similar occurrences.

-- Tower crane safety considerations
+- Tower crane safety guide, which includes chapters on critical faults and safety considerations

 - Managing risks of plant in the workplace code of practice

 - How to manage work health and safety risks code of practice